WinterVein/CamelBoard/README.md

 README:

 <h5>1(VERY VERY IMPORTANT!!!!).
-First you need to set your blog password so that only YOU
+First you need to set up your blog!
-can write to the blog.

-- To do this you must Open BlogPoster.php in a text editor and change '$password ="CHANGEME";' To '$password = "your new password here";' THEN, open proccess.php and look again for where it says: '$password = "CHANGEME";' To '$password = "your new password here";'</h5>
-(there is mandatory two step authentication to prevent LFI attacks)
+- To do this you must visit yoursitename.com/config.php in yourbrowser and follow the instructions listed there.

 2(optional but useful to know)you can delete posts!